Guide

 features = ["link-dynamic"]

-The build.rs system is relatively smart: if you have azul installed on your system, but AZ_DLL_PATH is missing, it will link against the system library.
-So, a simple brew install libazul followed by cargo run should work (if not, open a ticket).
+The build.rs system is relatively smart: if you have azul installed on your system, but AZ_LINK_PATH is missing, it will link against the system library.
+So, installing the .deb / .rpm package (or downloading the DLL and exporting AZ_LINK_PATH) followed by cargo run should work (if not, open a ticket).

 Static „Rust-native“ linking

-The non-recommended, but still „easiest way“ to „simply install“ Azul is by enabling the link-static feature, which does a full „build from source“ build.
-Because it's really not recommended to do this, you have to enable it with --features link-static.
+The non-recommended, but still „easiest way“ to „simply install“ Azul is the link-static feature, which does a full „build from source“ build.
+It is part of the crate's default feature set, so you get it by simply omitting the --no-default-features --features link-dynamic flags from the cargo add above.

 [dependencies.azul]